Software-defined networking (SDN) makes it possible to configure and manage a network using software instead of hardware.

 Network topology does not refer to the physical positions of routers, switches, and computers in relation to each other.
 Rather, it has to do solely with the paths data takes within the network.
 If two computers connect directly to a network switch via Ethernet cables, and Computer A is on the near side of the room next to the switch while Computer B is on the far side of the room, both computers are equidistant from the switch in the network topology.

-In SDN, because the control plane is separated from the underlying hardware, it is possible to change the network topology without physically connecting and disconnecting the network equipment involved.
+In SDN, because the control plane is separated from the underlying hardware, it is possible to change the network topology via software instead of hardware.
 Referring back to the example, if an admin using SDN wanted to change where Computer B was in the network topology, they could use their networking software to redefine the topology so that traffic went from the switch to (for instance) another router before going to Computer B.

 Software-defined networks are increasingly used in large data centers.
 A data center is a collection of servers and networking equipment, typically within a single building, which stores, processes, and exchanges data.
 Almost all web servers are located inside data centers, and many companies operate their own data centers for storing corporate data and running internal applications (e.g. corporate email).
 Because data centers use so much physical networking equipment, SDN makes administrative work within them much easier.